thaddeus002/yImage/README.md

 $ make install
 ```

-Generate the API documentation needs doxygen.
+Generate the API documentation needs doxygen (and graphviz for the graphs).
 Process by typing :

 ```sh
 $ make doc